-In the same municipalities, the same elected officials may acquire property belonging to the municipality in order to set up or develop their business, at a price that may not be lower than the land registry valuation.
+In the same municipalities, the same elected officials may acquire property belonging to the municipality in order to set up or develop their business.
+The price may not be lower than the land registry valuation.
 The purchase must be authorised by a reasoned decision of the municipal council, whatever the value of the property.